gorj00/Angular-Docs/README.md

 })
 ```
 **2.c.
 ViewEncapsulation.Emulated**
-- **Emulated** encapsulates the style and, therefore, not necessary to define because it is set as default.
+- **Emulated** encapsulates the style and, therefore, not necessary to define because it is set as default:
 ```typescript
 @Component({
   // Other compononet properties